rails/rails/guides/source/active_record_validations.md

 end
 ```

+Rails will usually infer the inverse association automatically.
 In cases where you use a custom `:foreign_key` or a `:through` association, it's
 important to explicitly set the `:inverse_of` option to optimize the association
 lookup.
 This helps avoid unnecessary database queries during validation.
 The